Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 We will use nmap's scripting engine to assist us.
 nmap Syntax: nmap -p {port} --script vuln {targetIP}

-    namp -p 445 --script vuln 10.66.161.70
+    nmap -p 445 --script vuln 10.66.161.70

 Here we can see that the the scan came back with a found vulnerability!

 ![alt text](<ScreenShots/NMAP Vuln Scan 1.png>)

-Now it's time to use our tools to eplore this vulnerability.
+Now it's time to use our tools to explore this vulnerability.

 **Gain Access with Metasploit (Initial Access)**